ec500-software-engineering/exercise-1-modularity-mdche001/README.md

 ### Environment:
 #### Python 3.6 </br>
 #### Twilio </br>
- To set up this package, you can just run the command as **pip install twilio** in your terminal, or you can follow the guide of the offcial book [PurpleBooth](https://www.twilio.com/docs/sms/quickstart/python#install-python-and-the-twilio-helper-library)
+ To set up this package, you can just run the command as **"pip install twilio"** in your terminal, or you can follow the guide of the offcial book [PurpleBooth](https://www.twilio.com/docs/sms/quickstart/python#install-python-and-the-twilio-helper-library)
 #### Flask </br>
+ To set up this package, you can just run the command as **"pip install flask"** in your terminal, or you can follow the guide of the offcial book [PurpleBooth](https://www.twilio.com/docs/sms/quickstart/python#install-flask-and-set-up-your-development-environment)
 ### Main function:
 To send message, reply to the message and call to specific phone number for the heart monitor system.